Fr. Alex Carlson

 After graduating from UCLA with a degree in English Literature, Robin began teaching third and fourth grade in a private Christian school.
-Offered a paralegal position in downtown Los Angeles, Robin gained some legal experience and stayed on this path until meeting her husband Scott on a trip to Maui where he worked as a Boat Captain for Trilogy Excursions.
-Her twelve year adventure on Maui included sailing and lots of time on the water with her family.
-Hailey and Hudson were born during that time period.
-Once they were in elementary school, Robin went back into the classroom as a 5th grade enrichment teacher, creating curriculum and inspiration for the top students in that age group.
+Robin created curriculum for a 5th grade enrichment class when her children started going to school while living on the island of Maui.
 The Kragness family felt led to move to Minnesota, exchanging perfect weather for top notch schools and snow.
 Robin worked for several churches in the West Metro as Children's Ministry Director, Office Administrator and Administrative Assistant.
 The Lord led her to St. John's after much prayer and trust in him for a long term fit.
 She is grateful to God for the challenges of learning TADS, supporting Mr. Fonte along with the guides and teachers, encouraging the children, as well as enjoying the entire staff of God's people here at St. John's Parish and School.